List of songs which have spent the most weeks on the UK singles chart: Songs with 50 or more weeks in the Top 40

 The Top 40 chart has been broadcast weekly on BBC Radio 1 (currently as The Official Chart) since 12 November 1978 and is often referred to as 'the charts'.
 Appearing in the Top 40 can greatly increase a song's exposure on television and radio.
 "All I Want for Christmas Is You" by Mariah Carey holds the record for the most weeks in the Top 40 history with 101 weeks.
-In June 2015, "Thinking Out Loud" by Ed Sheeran became the first (and so far only) single to stay in the Top 40 for 54 consecutive weeks – equivalent to one year, having spent a record-breaking 18 weeks in the chart before reaching No. 1.
+In June 2015, "Thinking Out Loud" by Ed Sheeran became the first single to stay in the Top 40 for 54 consecutive weeks – equivalent to one year, having spent a record-breaking 18 weeks in the chart before reaching No. 1.
+This record was then passed by Sam Fender and Olivia Dean's Reign Me In in 2026.